 “It was a lot of money to come back into the budget,” Costantino said.
 Regarding repairs the town has done after the storm, “Some areas improved in town, some areas went back to what they were before.”

 The money also went toward overtime for municipal workers after the storm, and damages to municipal properties.

 “There's value put on the hours the trucks were used, the fuel and everything,” Costantino said after the meeting.
 “We calculated the cost of everything that was affected.”

 The council received assistance from a former FEMA worker, named April Lee, who helped the town file damage claims.
-“She helped us get a lot of money back,” Gonnelli said.
+“She helped us get a lot of money back,” Mayor Michael Gonnelli said.

-The town still stands to receive more reimbursement from other sources, said Councilman Gary Jeffas.
+The town still stands to receive more reimbursement from other sources, said Town Administrator Gary Jeffas.

 Mother claims daughter suffered concussion during soccer game